GlitchSecure/website/_pages/about.md

 layout: about
 title: "About"
 hero-title: "Meet your dedicated security team"
 subtitle: "We're more than meets the eye.
-A passionate collective of security researchers and (ethical) hackers on a mission to help you secure what matters most."
+A passionate collective of security researchers, (ethical) hackers, and developers on a mission to help you secure what matters most."
 permalink: /about/
 published: true